rpi-graduate-council/grad-wiki/pages/services/Medicaid.md

 ## To Enroll
 ### Option A: New York State Of Health
 Create an account and open an application on the [NY State Of Health website](https://nystateofhealth.ny.gov/).
-For assistance, call their hotline +1-855-355-5777.For assistance, call their h
+For assistance, call their hotline +1-855-355-5777.